 Towards a real distributed social network protocol

-Last week Facebook announced its Open Graph Protocol.
+Last week Facebook announced its Open Graph protocol.
 It sounds exciting, but is unfortunately a completely misleading name, being neither open, nor a graph, nor a protocol.
-Instead it is a Facebook Social Data API, but since they already had one of those and it was broken you can see why they felt the need to re-brand.
+Instead it is a Facebook social Data API, but since they already had one of those and it was broken you can see why they felt the need to re-brand.
 Elsewhere on the web Google and others are working on the OpenSocial APIs, which are at least accurately named.
 But they are just a standard way of accessing everybody's isolated walled gardens.
 Neither effort do anything to achieve the inter-operation of social networks that I imagine when I hear the names.

 What would an open graph protocol really look like?